mayveiscous/tunascript/tunascript/README.md

-# TunaScript
+# Tunascript

-TunaScript is a lightweight scripting language built to learn Go.
+Tunascript is a lightweight scripting language built to learn Go.
 It has no grand ambitions — but it turns out the ocean-themed syntax is surprisingly readable, even to people who don't write code.

-TunaScript is licensed under the MIT License.
+Tunascript is licensed under the MIT License.

 ---